Jim Cash

 James Willis Cash (January 17, 1941 – March 25, 2000) was an American film writer, noted for writing such 1980s films as Top Gun and The Secret of My Success.

-Early life
+Early life and education

 Cash was born on January 17, 1941, in Boyne City, Michigan.

-Education

 In 1970, Cash received a B.A. in English from Michigan State University (MSU).
 In 1972, Cash received an M.A. in Television and Radio from Michigan State University.

 Career

 As a professor, Cash taught writing and film history at Michigan State University.
 Cash met a student named Jack Epps, Jr., who would later become his writing partner.
 Epps was from the Detroit area.

 Cash and Epps began their writing relationship while at Michigan State University.
 In 1975, they wrote their first story together in the MSU Union Grill.
 Soon afterward Epps moved to Hollywood, California.
 Cash continued to live in East Lansing, Michigan, while Epps lived in Santa Monica, California.
 They collaborated via computer.

 In 1986, Cash and Epps co-wrote Top Gun.